Fox & Partners respects your privacy and is committed to protecting your personal data.

 - Applicant Data includes information typically provided in a CV and covering letter.

-- Contact Data includes home and work address, email address and telephone numbers.
+- Contact Data includes organisation, home and work address, email address and telephone numbers.

-- Matter Data personal data we collect in relation to client matters about you or other individuals we are told about in the course of acting for you which may include your or employees/members’ Identity and Contact Data, sickness records, disciplinary records, grievance records, references, appraisals, payslips or other financial information and medical information.
+- Matter Data includes personal data we collect in relation to client matters about you or other individuals we are told about in the course of acting for you which may include your or employees/members’ Identity and Contact Data, sickness records, disciplinary records, grievance records, references, appraisals, payslips or other financial information and medical information.
+This may also include complaint details.

 - Financial Data includes bank account details.